rogeriochaves/langstream/README.md

 # 🚙 Roadmap

-- [ ] Add an example for document retrieval using vector search
 - [ ] Add docs for debugging
 - [ ] Add a simple default memory mechanism
+- [ ] Consider RxPY as the underlying stream handler
+- [ ] Add a compat adapter to reuse LangChain tools with LangStream

 # 🙋 Contributing